 The first animated film was created in 1938 by Walt Disney.
 Snow White captivated audiences and left them begging for more.
 Thus began an industry based on storytelling, visual media, and entertainment.
-This medium continues to blossom, and animation majors master skills needed to succeed in the field.
+This medium, and the animation industry itself, continues to blossom, and animation majors master skills needed to succeed in the field.
 In the age of multimedia content, animation has expanded to a vast industry that spread across entertainment, advertising, education, and much more.
 This includes graphic-art software as well as basic artistic abilities.
 It takes a lot of passion to create movies from sequential imaging.
 However, many people dream of bringing stories to life via computer-aided and traditional animation.

 Let’s start with some basic information about animation degrees?

 - What can I do with an animation degree?